TamasNeumer/Ph03nix-InterviewPrep/Java/Spring/Spring.md

 ```

 **Manual wiring using XML**
+- Put the XML in the resources folder.
+New -> XML configuration -> Spring configuration.
 - For XML configuration, that means creating an XML file rooted with a `<beans>` element.

   ```xml